BREAKING: Congressional Black Caucus Creates Bill To Make White People Pay | John Hawkins' Right Wing News

 - Comment Now 0

 The hate crime committed by four teenagers in Chicago in the past few days makes you stop and wonder.
-A boy with special needs held, tortured, verbally abused, and recorded because of his skin is a terrifying.
+A boy with special needs held, tortured, verbally abused and recorded because of his skin is terrifying.
 It is obvious, and not just from this video, that hate crimes and racial prejudice are prominent and real.
 But what is truly scary is that this is our youth, these are our future.
 What are we teaching them?
-When we blame entire races, demographics, or communities what door are we opening?
+When we blame entire races, demographics or communities, what door are we opening?

 The fact that these were teenagers, children really, is terrifying.
 This is our FUTURE.